chigby/mtg/README.md

 `--rulings`: Show the card rulings.
 Note: this only works if there is exactly 1 search result.
 I'm (slowly) working on fixing this.

+`--json`: Enable JSON-formatted output.
+Useful if you want to pipe the output into another program or perform some other post-processing on the results of your card search.

 ### Contact

 I love hearing from users of this software.
 Any comments, criticism, nit-picks, kudos, requests, or other feedback are welcome.
 Feel free to open an issue or email me.